Lisa Hespe

 Lisa Hespe SC is an Australian jurist who has served as a judge of the Federal Court of Australia since 27 April 2022.
-Hespe replaced Justice Paul Anastassiou.
+She replaced Justice Paul Anastassiou.
 Hespe completed her secondary education at Leibler Yavneh College.
 She then completed a Bachelor of Economics in 1991 and a Bachelor of Laws with Honours in 1994 at Monash University.
 She earned a Master of Laws from Melbourne Law School in 2022.
 Hespe commenced her legal career practising as a lawyer with law firm King & Wood Mallesons, where she specialised in taxation and mergers and acquisitions.
-She is a lecturer at the University of Melbourne, where she teaches tax litigation and has spent time as a Senior Member of the Administrative Appeals Tribunal.
-Hespe identifies as Jewish.
+She is a lecturer at the University of Melbourne, where she teaches tax litigation, and she has spent time as a Senior Member of the Administrative Appeals Tribunal.